-Moses’ call to lead is encouraging for the most fledging leader.
+Moses’ call to lead is encouraging for the most fledgling leader.
 As his story unfolds, we see that he had an exceptional leadership gift.
 He was a large capacity man who could handle ‘truck-loads’ of responsibility.
-Yet, as we will see with Moses, even if you are very gifted, God has His way of reminding us that we need to depend on others.
+Yet, as we will see with Moses, even if we are very gifted, God has His way of reminding us that we need to depend on others.

 God was bringing home a point, not just to Moses but to every Israelite: everyone is to play their part in His army.
 This is leadership 101 in His kingdom.
 There is no lone-ranger activity and no dictatorial-styled leadership.
 Dependence on God is the order of the day, and we all need to depend on others too.
-God was driving home the point that no leader of His was to do things on their own.
-We need our brothers; we need to ensure we are leading together in team; we cannot fulfil God’s call on our own.
+God was driving home the point that no leader of His should lead on their own.
+We need our brothers; to ensure we are leading together in team.
+We cannot fulfil God’s call on our own.

 If you find yourself in a leadership position such as Moses did, ask yourself these questions: